kimbjerge/few-shot-novelty/README.md

 The Caltech-UCSD Birds-200-2011 (CUB-200-2011) dataset is a widely-used dataset for fine-grained visual categorization task.
 It contains 11,788 images of 200 subcategories belonging to birds.

-Alternatively download and extract the dataset from a Github which provides a make download-cub recipe to download and extract the dataset.
+Alternatively to use the files on drive.google download and extract the dataset from a Github which provides a make download-cub recipe to download and extract the dataset.
 See https://github.com/sicara/easy-few-shot-learning

 The train.json, val.json, and test.json split the dataset into 140 train images, 30 validation images, and 30 test images.

-### EU moths
+### EU-moths

 This dataset presents a dataset of only 11 samples for each class of 200 classes of moth species.

-Alternatively download and unzip the Cropped images of the EU Moths dataset from: https://inf-cv.uni-jena.de/home/research/datasets/eu_moths_dataset/
+Alternatively to use the files on drive.google download and unzip the Cropped images of the EU Moths dataset from: https://inf-cv.uni-jena.de/home/research/datasets/eu_moths_dataset/

 Copy the image files to data/euMoths/images